 Especially in complex development projects, companies use agile working methods to react quickly and effectively to constantly changing market and customer requirements.
 In order to benefit from the advantages of agile methods, it is important that research and development executives, as well as top management, internalise the values and principles behind agile methods.
 Practice has shown that the foundation for the successful use of agile methods lies in the creation of agile awareness, especially among managers!

 Fundamentals of agile ways of working: Empirical process control, value orientation, self-organised teams and continuous improvement.

-Agile ways of working – such as Scrum – are better suited than waterfall processes and classic project management methods because they are based on regular, adaptive planning and empirical process control.
+Agile ways of working – such as Scrum – are better suited for complex development challenges than waterfall processes and classic project management methods because they are based on regular, adaptive planning and empirical process control.
 The core element is that the results are analysed at regular intervals and the consequences of the analysis immediately flow back into the solution.
 This creates a high degree of transparency at short intervals.
 This approach not only helps in complex projects, given that it:

 - takes customer feedback into account as early as during development.